bullet-train-co/jbuilder-schema/README.md

 ### Nested Partials and Arrays

 Nested partials and arrays will most commonly produce reference to the related schema component.
+Only if block with partial includes other fields, the inline object will be generated.

 #### Example